gardener/documentation/website/documentation/getting-started/features/credential-rotation.md

 kubectl -n <shoot-namespace> annotate shoot <shoot-name> gardener.cloud/operation=rotate-credentials-complete​
 ```

-Where possible, the rotation happens in two phases.
-Phase 1 introduces new keys while the old ones are still valid.
+Where possible, the rotation happens in two phases - Preparing and Completing.
+The Preparing phase introduces new keys while the old ones are still valid.
 Users can safely exchange keys / CA bundles wherever they are used.
-Afterwards, phase 2 will invalidate the old keys / CA bundles.
+Afterwards, the Completing phase will invalidate the old keys / CA bundles.

 ## Rotation Phases

 ![rotation-phases](./images/rotation-phases.png)

 At the beginning, only the old set of credentials exists.
-By triggering the rotation, new credentials are created in phase 1 and both sets are valid.
+By triggering the rotation, new credentials are created in the Preparing phase and both sets are valid.
 Now, all clients have to update and start using the new credentials.
-Only afterwards it is safe to trigger phase 2, which invalidates the old credentials.
+Only afterwards it is safe to trigger the Completing phase, which invalidates the old credentials.

 The shoot's status will always show the current status / phase of the rotation.